eficode/robotframework-oxygen/readme.md

 ### Installation in development environment

-Clone the Oxygen repository to the enviromnent where you want to the run the tool.
+Clone the Oxygen repository to the environment where you want to the run the tool.
 Make sure that there are no 'spaces' in the directory path where the oxygen-core folder is cloned into.

 Clone oxygen-core directory from the command line using: